jeromerg/NCase/README.md

 	- "[moq][moq] like" `Setup(...)` and `Verify(...)`
 - New use case: Record & replay of test steps
 	- new definitions: `AllPermutations`, `PairwisePermutations`
-- Focus on testing of borderline test cases
+- Improved testing of borderline cases
 	- new definition `DrawDimensions`
-- Autonomous parametrized test framework (including CLI, Visual Studio and Resharper adapter)
+- Autonomous parametrized test framework (including Assert compatible with NCase record/replay mechanism, CLI, Visual Studio and Resharper adapter)